Nitrolaunch/nitrolaunch/docs/docs/packages/declarative.md

 - `explicit_dependencies`: The same as dependencies.
 However, these libraries also change the behavior of the game enough that it would be good for the user to know about them.
 These packages must be required by the user in their config as well.
 - `conflicts`: Packages that this package is incompatible with.
 - `extensions`: Packages that this package extends the functionality of.
 For example, if this package was an addon mod for the Create mod, then it would extend the `create` package.
 Will cause an error if the other package does not exist.
 - `bundled`: Packages included with this one.
 Useful for packages that group together multiple other packages, such as modpacks.
-Prefer using this over `dependencies` when you aren't including a library as it has a different semantic meaning to MCVM.
+Prefer using this over `dependencies` when you aren't including a library as it has a different semantic meaning to Nitrolaunch.
 - `compats`: A list of lists with two values, a source package and destination package.
 If the source package exists, the destination package will be automatically installed.
 - `recommendations`: Packages that will be recommended to the user if they are not installed. `value` is the package to be recommended.
 Setting `invert` to true will instead recommend _against_ the use of the package.